thaiat/webpack-babel-sourcemap/README.md

 npm run webback
 ```

-you can now open `src/index.html` and if all works you should see a "Hello World" message.
+you can now open `src/index.html` in your browser and if all worked you should see a "Hello World" message.

-Now open the sources in chrome, and navigate to src/controller/home.js
+Now open the debugger in chrome, and look for `src/controller/home.js`

-you should see the following code:
+You should see the following code:

 ```js
 'use strict';